Questions about the ports of the OSPi 1.5 (COM, +5V, GND, SN1/2)

 Thank you.

-I hadn't even seen the manuals.
-I've read through the FAQ and "How it works" several times (maybe these aren't even linked from these pages?!).
-Anyway, I'll take a look at that right away.
+I hadn't seen the manuals at all.
+I read the FAQ and "How it works" several times (could it be that these are not linked from these pages?!).
+Anyway, I will take a look at that right away.

 #22320

-In the file https://opensprinklershop.de/wp-content/uploads/2020/04/os-manual_2.1.9-DE.pdf?v=3a52f3c22ed6 there is a reference to a YouTube video with a link button on page 5.
+In the file https://opensprinklershop.de/wp-content/uploads/2020/04/os-manual_2.1.9-DE.pdf?v=3a52f3c22ed6 there is a note on page 5 about a YouTube video with a link button.
 However, this is not linked.
-Can you send me the link? (or update the document). when i search for the topic on youtube myself, i find all sorts of things and don't know what the right one is.
+Can you send me the link? (or update the document).
+When I search for the topic on YouTube myself, I find all sorts of things and don't know what the right one is.

 #22868

-@Admin I wanted to ask again, where can I find this video?
-As I said, the link is (still) not correct in the PDF instructions.
+@Admin I wanted to ask again where I can find this video?
+As I said, the link is still not correct in the PDF manual.

 Best regards,